Charlie Allen (designer)

 Charles Christopher Allen (born August 1958) is a British designer.
 He is a third-generation tailor.

 Education

-Allen was educated at Highbury Grove School (under Rhodes Boyson) and at the Chelsea School of Art where he earned a diploma of art & design.
-At Chelsea School of Art, Allen specialised in painting and silk-screen printing.
+Allen was educated at Highbury Grove School and at the Chelsea School of Art, where he earned a diploma of art & design.
+At Chelsea, Allen specialised in painting and silk-screen printing.

 In 1982, he graduated with a Master of Art in Menswear Design from the Royal College of Art since when he has been practising, in varying forms, as a tailor and designer.

 Career

-Allen was a winner of the International Linen Designer of the Year award and was Head of Menswear at the Royal College of Art (R.C.A.) from 1994 to 1997.
+Allen was a winner of the International Linen Designer of the Year award and was Head of Menswear at the Royal College of Art (RCA) from 1994 to 1997.